warren/perdicis-notes/content/The internet game decathlon.md

 - https://linxicon.com - develop a bridge between distant words where each word means the same as its neighbor
 - https://semantical.fun/ - like an easier multiple choice version of Linxicon but with a hidden destination
 - https://raddle.quest - solve quiz-style questions vertically down and up a "ladder" of questions, and each answer provides the starting point for the next question
+- https://neal.fun/password-game - game about creating a password that fits wacky criteria
 - Word cloud association graph puzzle game hosted at the Google Games for a few years ~201X.
 It's referenced in [this](https://ericbai.co/making-connect-the-stars#heading-inspiration) blog post but never named.
 I'm not sure if it was a private game or if it was ever made public.
 If you know what I'm talking about, please contact me!

 ### Wordle variants